bretcope/odyssey/README.md

 __Tasks__

 Each task function will receive a `callback` argument as the _first_ argument.
 The callback accepts any number of arguments, but the first argument will be interpreted as an HttpLog.
 This log becomes the root of [context.logChain](#athena-context-logchain).
 If the log's [failed](#httplog-properties-failed) property evaluates to true, then the `errorHandler` is called, and no further tasks are invoked.
-Otherwise, the next task is invoked, or if there are no more tasks, the errorHandler is invoked.
+Otherwise, the next task is invoked, or, if there are no more tasks, the errorHandler is invoked.

 If a task calls its `callback` with more than one argument, then the next task will receive these extra arguments as additional parameters.